A Maryknoll brother teaches that love and dignity come from God.

 In 2018, Brother Bruener moved to Hong Kong, where he served as a youth minister and chaplain at the Maryknoll Fathers and Brothers School and Maryknoll Secondary School.
 He also helped students practice English, one of the subjects they must excel at to get into college.
 “They have so much on their plate,” he says of the hardworking teenagers he met. “(Faith) has to be an invitation, not just another assignment for them.”

-In February, while Hong Kong schools moved to online learning, Brother Bruener started teaching online for Beihua.
+In February, while Hong Kong schools moved to online learning because of the COVID-19 pandemic, Brother Bruener started teaching online for Beihua.
 The mainland university had invited him back to teach poetry and business English.
 He hopes to teach in person soon, but for now he and his students have learned to be patient.
 “China is a very mountainous country, so sometimes the (online) connections go in and out,” he explains.
 “About 25-30 percent (of the students studying at home) are spread throughout the country.
 Many of them did not have a computer at home and were using their phone, so it was a challenge for them to participate in class.”